OscarChitay/OscarChitay/README.md

 ```
 oscarchitay@github
 -------------------------
-💻 Systems Engineering student passionate about technology
+💻 Systems Engineering student passionate about technology and develpent
-🎓 Studying at university and constantly learning new tools
+🎓 Studying at university and constantly learning new tools and languages
 🤖 Interested in smart systems and hands-on projects
 🛠 Currently working on personal projects related to minimalism
 🌱 Learning about databases, web development, and automation
 🌟 Main languages: Html,Css, JavaScript, SQL
-🚀 Passionate about Full Stack development and
+🚀 Passionate about Full Stack development and UI & UX
 💡 always looking for ways to improve and build creative ideas
-🎧 Music helps me focus — from lofi to electronic
+🎧 Music helps me focus — from lofi to electronic, depends the vibe
 ```